Suspect detained in Fla. in connection with suspected explosive devices

 Department spokeswoman Sarah Isgur Flores said authorities planned to announce more information at a press conference.

-The suspect was taken into custody in the Miami area and is a man in his 50s.
+The suspect was taken into custody in Plantation, Fla. and is a man in his 50s.
 Authorities tell ABC News that authorities were able to find forensic evidence on at least one the packages.

 Earlier Friday, authorities said suspicious packages addressed to New Jersey Sen. Cory Booker and former National Intelligence Director James Clapper - both similar to those containing pipe bombs sent to other prominent critics of President Donald Trump- had been intercepted.